Estate Planning May Seem Like No Fun But It Has To Be Done!

 Tip 1: Draft Your Will Today!
 It's Easier Than You Think - Willful

-As I mentioned above a will is the first step in estate planning.
+As mentioned above, a will is the first step in estate planning.
 The good news is you don’t need a fancy lawyer.
 You can draft your will online.
 Here are a few words from Tracy Laranjo of Willful, an online estate planning platform, to help you navigate this process!

 “Dying intestate (without a will) is an incredibly burdensome experience for your loved ones.
-Without documenting your wishes in a Final Will and Testament, they are left to make very difficult decisions.
+Without documenting their wishes in a Final Will and Testament, they are left to make tough decisions.

 Without assigning an executor in your will, someone must apply to become your administrator.
 Your administrator can’t begin to act on your behalf until the court gives permission – which can take a while.

-Having a will allows for someone to begin acting on your behalf immediately after you die.
+Having a will allows someone to act on your behalf immediately after you die.

 Drafting a Will Gives You More Control